katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Using conditionals in loops
 ---------------------------

-If you combine a ``when`` statement with a :ref:`loop <playbooks_loops>`, Ansible processes the condition separately for each item.
+If you combine a ``when`` statement with a :ref:`loop <playbooks_loops>`, Assible processes the condition separately for each item.
 This is by design, so you can execute the task on some items in the loop and skip it on other items.
 For example:

 .. code-block:: yaml

     tasks:
-        - name: Run with items greater than 5 ansible.builtin.command: echo {{ item }}
+        - name: Run with items greater than 5 assible.builtin.command: echo {{ item }}
           loop: [ 0, 2, 4, 6, 8, 10 ]
           when: item > 5